gicentre/litvis/documents/tutorials/geoTutorials/geoFormats.md

 ## 3. Feature IDs

-So far we have only considered the geometry of features.
+So far, we have only considered the geometry of features.
-Each feature can addtionally have an `id` that stores some property to be associated with the feature, for example a country name, or population count.
+Each feature can additionally have an `id` that stores some property to be associated with the feature, for example a country name, or population count.

 Keeping with our simple two-region example, let's attach a text `id` with each of the features (in the objects placed in the `geometries` array):